jojoford/password-generator/README.md

-# Password-Generator
+## Password-Generator
-#  A website that using window-prompts to help the user generate a password
+#  A website that uses window-prompts to help the user generate a password

-Starter Code provided javascript
+*Starter Code provided
-HTML provided
+    *HTML provided
-CSS provided
+    *CSS provided

-BUILT WITH
+*BUILT WITH
- HTML
+    *HTML
- CSS
+    *CSS
- JAVA
+    *JAVA

-GIVEN a starter code providing layout of website.
+*GIVEN a starter code providing layout of website.
-The "genrate password" button was not functional.
+   *The "genrate password" button was not functional.
-No prompts had been programmed in javascript.
+   *No prompts had been programmed in javascript.

 *Now user is presented with a series of prompts for password criteria *Updated javascript so that user is prompted for the length of the password